PennyLaneAI/catalyst/doc/dev/architecture.md

 ## Compilation Stack

 The following diagram represents the current architecture of Catalyst using an adaptation of the C4 container model.
-The [Legend](#legend) section describes the notation in more details.
+The [Legend](#legend) section describes the notation in more detail.

 ![img](../_static/arch/overview.svg)